-This book outlines the subjects which your daughter will undertake in 2017.
+This book outlines the subjects which your daughter will undertake in 2018.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
-Students will study: English, Mathematics, Science, Humanities, The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education, Science of Learning and Personal Development.
+Students will study: English, Mathematics, Science, Humanities, The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education and Science of Learning.
 As well as this, your daughter will be able to choose one language from a choice of: French or Chinese (Mandarin).
-Students with learning difficulties or who are from a background with English as a second language will be able to undertake Learning Enhancement instead of a language choice.
+Students in need of learning support will participate in a modified curriculum to support literacy development through the Humanities subject.
+Students with English as an additional language will engage with an EAL program replacing the Humanities subject.

 Each of the subjects the girls will be studying comprises of content components and skills components.
 In Year 7 the focus is on the process of learning rather than the outcomes.
-Of course when attention is given to the way students are learning there are inevitable benefits in terms of outcomes.
+Of course, when attention is given to the way students are learning there are inevitable benefits in terms of outcomes.